centre for contemporary art revitalizes tashkent’s 19th-century mahallas as artist residencies

 aga khan trust for culture revitalizes 19th century madrasah

-These temporary walls and partitions have been removed to make way for the new exhibition space, revealing the original structure and decorative elements hidden below layers of cement plaster and rendered ceilings.
+These temporary walls and partitions have been removed to make way for the new exhibition space, revealing the original structure and decorative elements below layers of cement plaster and rendered ceilings.
 ‘Beneath these modern interventions, we discovered intricate skirting and floral motifs that had been hidden for decades,’ Maiwandi adds.
-Further, addressing issues that had caused severe decay over time, the roof — likely replaced in the 1930s or 40s — was identified as a key source of water damage to the timber structures below and repaired.
+Further, addressing issues that had caused severe decay over time, the roof — likely replaced in the 1930s or 40s — was identified as a key source of water damage to the timber structures below, and repaired.

 aga khan and studio KO revitalize tashkent’s 19th-century mahallas as artist residencies